abdullahkhawer/ai-github-copilot-vs-code-chat-modes/chat-modes/code-commit-assistant.chatmode.md

 - Know what branch name you want to use for your changes
 - Ensure the directory having code changes is added as the context

-### Setup

-1. **Install the Chat Mode**: Copy the `code-commit-assistant.chatmode.md` file from the `/chat-modes` directory to your workspace's `.github/chatmodes` directory
-2. **Restart VS Code**: Restart VS Code to load the new chat mode
-3. **Start a New Chat Session**: Open the GitHub Copilot Chat panel in VS Code
-4. **Select the Chat Mode**: Click the dropdown menu at the bottom of the chat panel and select `code-commit-assistant.chatmode.md`
-5. **Choose the Model**: Select the model to be used.
-For example, `Claude Sonnet 4` (recommended for best performance)
-6. **Add Context**: Choose the appropriate directory having code changes as context for your specific task

 ### Prompt Examples

 **Option 1: Let the mode prompt you with all the questions**